dhairya-pandya/Swiggy-Warehouse-Level-Picklist-Generator/README.md

 ---

+## 🚀 Performance & Scalability
+Our solution is optimized for speed and high-volume data processing.
+During benchmarking, the engine successfully processed the complete dataset spanning **31 days of orders** and generated all required CSV picklists in **under 25 minutes**.

+This translates to a processing throughput of approximately **1.24 operational days per minute**, demonstrating the system's capability to handle enterprise-level warehouse operations within tight time constraints.

 ## 📖 Problem Overview
 The core objective of this project is to design a **Warehouse Picklist Optimization Engine** that maximizes the number of SKU units picked and loaded before specific cut-off times.